cosmos/ibc/spec/ics-026-routing-module/README.md

 ## Synopsis

-The relayer module is a default implementation of a secondary module which will accept external datagrams and call into the interblockchain communication protocol handler to deal with handshakes and packet relay.
+The routing module is a default implementation of a secondary module which will accept external datagrams and call into the interblockchain communication protocol handler to deal with handshakes and packet relay.
-The relayer module keeps a lookup table of modules, which it can use to look up and call a module when a packet is received, so that external relayers need only ever relay packets to the relayer module.
+The routing module keeps a lookup table of modules, which it can use to look up and call a module when a packet is received, so that external relayers need only ever relay packets to the routing module.

 ### Motivation

 The default IBC handler uses a receiver call pattern, where modules must individually call the IBC handler in order to bind to ports, start handshakes, accept handshakes, send and receive packets, etc. This is flexible and simple (see [Design Patterns](../../ibc/5_IBC_DESIGN_PATTERNS.md)) but is a bit tricky to understand and may require extra work on the part of relayer processes, who must track the state of many modules.
-This standard describes an IBC "relayer module" to automate most common functionality, route packets, and simplify the task of relayers.
+This standard describes an IBC "routing module" to automate most common functionality, route packets, and simplify the task of relayers.

-The relayer module can also play the role of the module manager as discussed in [ICS 5](../ics-005-port-allocation) and implement logic to determine when modules are allowed to bind to ports and what those ports can be named.
+The routing module can also play the role of the module manager as discussed in [ICS 5](../ics-005-port-allocation) and implement logic to determine when modules are allowed to bind to ports and what those ports can be named.

 ### Definitions